toukea/android-sqlite-access/README.md

            }

 ```
-There is also possible to update from another model.
+It is also possible to update from another model.
 ```java
            @Override
            public void onSQLReady(SQLite.SQL sql) {